 Capturing a mood in your iPhone photos can be the difference between a good image and a great one.
 Landscapes are forever changing, and the same scene can look very different depending on when and how you photograph it.
 To capture a landscape at its atmospheric and dramatic best, there are a number of things you should consider, both at the time of shooting and in post-processing.
 In this tutorial you’ll discover 11 great ways to give your iPhone landscape photography a truly moody feel.

 1. Shoot In Low Light

 Lighting is key to creating a good photo – and in this case, less is more.

-As wonderful as a view can look on a beautiful sunny day, it’s when those blue skies are nowhere to be seen that you’re likely to capture the best moody shots.
+As wonderful as a view can look on a beautiful sunny day, it’s when those blue skies are nowhere to be seen that you’re likely to capture the best moody landscape pictures.

 Think about the time of day that you’re going to be out taking photos.
 Aim for times when there’s less light, such as early mornings, so that you avoid the harsh glare of the daytime sunshine.